Diseases & Conditions

 Your doctor will check for other problems with your shoulder joint.
 They may also examine your neck to make sure that the pain is not coming from a pinched nerve, and to rule out other conditions, such as arthritis.

 Other tests which may help your doctor confirm your diagnosis include:

 X-rays.
-Becauses x-rays do not show the soft tissues of your shoulder like the rotator cuff, plain x-rays of a shoulder with rotator cuff pain are usually normal or may show a small bone spur.
-A special x-ray view, called an "outlet view," sometimes will show a small bone spur on the front edge of the acromion.
+Because X-rays do not show the soft tissues of your shoulder like the rotator cuff, plain X-rays of a shoulder with rotator cuff pain are usually normal or may show a small bone spur.
+A special X-ray view, called an outlet view, sometimes will show a small bone spur on the front edge of the acromion.

 Magnetic resonance imaging (MRI) and ultrasound.
-These studies can create better images of soft tissues like the rotator cuff tendons.
+MRI scans can create better images of soft tissues, like the rotator cuff tendons, than X-rays.
 They can show fluid or inflammation in the bursa and rotator cuff.
 In some cases, partial tearing of the rotator cuff will be seen.

 The goal of treatment is to reduce pain and restore function.
 In planning your treatment, your doctor will consider your age, activity level, and general health.

 In most cases, initial treatment is nonsurgical.
 Although nonsurgical treatment may take several weeks to months, many patients experience a gradual improvement and return to function.